Aaron Evans

-Aaron Michael Evans (born 21 November 1994) is an Australian professional footballer who plays as a centre-back or defensive midfielder for Indian Super League club NorthEast United.
-He also has Croatian citizenship.
+Aaron Michael Evans (born 21 November 1994) is an Australian professional footballer who plays as a centre-back or defensive midfielder for Singapore Premier League club Tanjong Pagar United.

-A product of Capital Football Academy and ACT Academy of Sport, in 2011, he moved to his first senior club, playing with Canberra FC in the Capital Premier League as a 16-year-old.
-He signed his first professional contract with Hong Kong Premier League club Tai Po in September 2014 aged 19.
+A product of Capital Football Academy and ACT Academy of Sport, in 2011, Evans moved to his first senior club, playing with Canberra Croatia in the Capital Premier League as a 16-year-old.